 I’m a parent coach and TV talk show host who recently interviewed my gaming husband about kids and video games.
 We focused on how video games can be used positively to increase critical thinking skills and how kids who seem addicted to video games aren’t actually lazy…quite the opposite.

 If parents feel the need to curb video game time, they should look for opportunities for their child to have adventure and purpose.
 A lot of games are about conquering something, so we, as parents, need to find ways to challenge our kids in real life outside of screens.
 Our kids need the hit of dopamine that video gaming can provide.
-You can watch the short episode here.

 Will Bond, Education Writer